 The fees that are to be listed under the direct investment fund charge are fees that are applied directly to a unitholder (client) instead of being applied to the fund.
-All direct investment fund charges are transactional where the cash balance is either increased or reduced, depending on if it is a fee or rebate.
-This cash balance may be paid or rebated in dollars or in units of the fund.
-As such Dealers are already provided with the information and must identify each element that need to be reported as part of the Total Cost Reporting of direct investment fund charge.
+All direct investment fund charges are transactional resulting in an increase or decrease to the units of the fund holding, depending on if the direct investment fund charge is a fee or rebate.
+This direct investment fund charge may be paid or rebated in dollars or in units of the fund.
+As such, Dealers and PM firms are already provided with the information and must identify each element that needs to be reported as part of the Total Cost Reporting of direct investment fund charges.

 For example, the IFM generally provides a management fee rebate for clients with a certain amount of assets invested within the fund.
-This rebate is normally applied to a specific client through a distribution of units (i.e. rebate) and this will be captured through the direct investment fund charge reporting.
+This rebate is normally applied to a specific client through a distribution of units (i.e., rebate) and this will be captured through the direct investment fund charge reporting.